brendanv7/VanAllen-Compilers/README.md

 ### Running my projects in IntelliJ

 1. Clone the project repository to your machine.
 (Pull the latest changes if you've already done this)
 2. Open IntelliJ, and select Open on the welcome screen.
-(If the full IDE is open, go to File > Open
+(If the full IDE is open, go to File > Open)
 3. Navigate to the repository, select the root folder of the project, and click Open.
-4. Run the project by selecting Run > Run '<class name>'
+4. Run the project by selecting Run > Run '<class name>'.

 If a project requires more specific instructions, I will add a .txt file in the root folder of the project that explain the extra or alternate steps.